thomasyuan/logcat-colorize/README.md

 ## Snap

+> Only for original version, for this cloned repo, you have to install it from source.
+Sorry.

 You can install logcat-colorize from Snappy: https://snapcraft.io/logcat-colorize.

 ## DIY (from sources)